Skip to content

 4. Plugin configuration filepaths: ['dist']

-5. If root is not configured, the default value is dist/, and the final path of the uploaded SourceMap file to the Guance server is dist/js/**.js.map
+5. If root is not configured, the default value is dist/, and the SourceMap file path uploaded to the Guance server will be dist/js/**.js.map

-6. In this case, there will be a mismatch between the uploaded file directory path and the error-generating path, so at this point, you should add the configuration root:'/' or root: '', ensuring the upload directory path is js/**.js.map.
+6. In this case, the uploaded file directory path will not match the error path, so you should add the configuration root:'/' or root: '' to ensure the uploaded directory path is js/**.js.map.

 Feedback